GEOSITES

 (Aurum / Au), metallic element with atomic number 79.
 Gold is not affected by other substances / acids, but binds to mercury.
 1 liter of gold weighs about 20 kg.

-In 1862, a shepherd boy found the first nugget of gold on Lykling.
-From 1882-1910, gold mining was carried out on a large scale along the quarter quarters in Lyklingeberga, with a total of about 300 men employed at most and about 200 kilos as a total gold catch.
-Three large companies, mainly financed and run by the English, but also a number of "sole proprietorships", turned the small village on its head during the approximately 25 years of mining.
+In 1862, a shepherd boy found the first gold nugget at Lykling.
+From 1882-1910, gold mining was carried out on a large scale along the quartz veins in Lyklingeberga, with a total of about 300 men employed at most and a total gold catch of about 200 kilos.
+Three large companies, mainly financed and run by Englishmen, but also a number of "one-man businesses", changed the face of the small village during the 25 years or so that the mining operations lasted.

 Two hotels, a hotel ship, several bakeries and a number of shops of various kinds were built around mining.
 The mines at Lykling are the largest gold mines in the country, even though more gold has been found as a by-product in the ironworks in Bidjovagge in Finnmark.